 NARA's Budget

 NARA's Operating Expenses fund core operations, including Legislative, Presidential, and Museum Services; Citizen Services; Agency and Related Services; Facility Operations; and the Electronic Records Initiative.
-The repair and restoration of buildings and the National Historical Publications and Records Commission grants program are funded separately, and the Federal Records Centers operate on cost-recovery basis.
+For all these initiatives, NARA received only $421 million in Fiscal Year (FY) 2026.

-The Fiscal Year 2026 Budget Proposal seeks to shrink funding for Operating Expenses by more than 10 percent.
-These cuts will severely limit NARA operations across the board, and will impact electronic records especially hard.
-The budget proposal cuts the Electronic Records Initiative (ERI) by 33 percent, and does not mention funding for Electronic Records Archives (ERA).
-If the 2026 Budget Proposal passes Congress as is, funding for electronic records at NARA will receive 56 percent less than in 2007.
+For FY 2027, the White House seeks to shrink funding for NARA's Operating Expenses.
+These continued cuts will severely limit NARA operations across the board.
+The budget proposal targets the Electronic Records Initiative with a 33 percent cut, and does not mention funding for the Electronic Records Archive at all.
+If the 2027 Budget Proposal passes Congress as is, funding for electronic records at NARA will receive 56 percent less than in 2007.
 This will diminish proper collection of electronic records; imperil storage and processing; and lead to record loss.

-NARA needs more funding, not less, so that the agency can address critical challenges; enhance agency record-keeping oversight; improve technological capabilities; and accelerate mass digitization efforts.
-More funding will ensure that NARA continues to fulfill its legal obligations to preserve and care for the records of the US government into the future.
+NARA needs double the funding so that the agency can address critical challenges; enhance agency record-keeping oversight; improve technological capabilities; and accelerate mass digitization efforts.
+Double the current funding will ensure that NARA continues to fulfill its legal obligations to preserve and care for the records of the US government for the next 250 years.